levivoelz/levivoelz.github.io/index.md

 hero: /images/levi_voelz-hero-denver-bkgd.jpg
 color: "#A4CFEF"
 ---
 Hi there!
-My name is Levi.
-I make apps and, if you are nice, I'll help with your email.
+My name is Levi and I make apps.

 [---> next](/about)